 She began her career in engineering running large scale unionised factories for Smiths Industries.
 She led R&D for Panavision where she developed a leading-edge technical product range which is still their most profitable range to date.

-Cindy has studied engineering, physics, operations management and psychology and is the co-author of Creating and Delivering your Value Proposition.
+Cindy has studied engineering, physics, operations management and psychology and is the co-author of Creating and Delivering your Value Proposition and Selling your Value Proposition.
 She is clinically qualified in Transactional Analysis, a member of the British Association of Counselling and Psychotherapy, the British Psychological Society and holds an MBA.

 Follow Cindy on Twitter: @cindy_barnes or email: email@example.com